MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision.md

 4. Click **New** > **Add Users to this group**, add the people you want to be Owners, and then click **Share**.

 ### Next Steps
-- Explore the [default content](sitecontent.md) included in the webpart.
+- Explore the [default content](custom_exploresite.md) provided in the site and web part.